Carrot cake is one of my all-time favorites.

 Instructions

-- In a separate bowl beat the coconut oil and coconut sugar.
+3. In a separate bowl beat the coconut oil and coconut sugar.
 Add the eggs slowly and beat thoroughly between each addition.
 Add the vanilla and the zest and juice of the orange.
 Beat again to combine.
-Add the dry mixture in two parts being careful not to over mix.
+Add the dry mixture in two parts, being careful not to over mix.
 When all the dry mix has been incorporated, gently stir in the grated carrot.

-- Pour mixture into two greased 8-inch cake pans.
-Bake at 350 for 35-40 minutes or until a toothpick inserted into the center of the cake comes out clean.
+4. Pour mixture into two greased 8-inch cake pans.
+Bake the cakes for 35 to 40 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Allow the cakes to cool for 15 minutes in the pan before removing them to cooling racks.

-- With mixers or by hand beat the cream cheese and butter on medium-high speed.
+7. With mixers or by hand, beat the cream cheese and butter on medium-high speed.
 When the frosting is smooth and fluffy start adding the vanilla and maple sugar.

 Notes